quyhoaItDataScience/prolog_project/README.md

+# Simple Predicate Logic Query Processor
+This is a simple simulation that similar to a deductive reasoning system using one of the learned deductive methods: backtracking.
+&bull;
 # Predicate Logic Query Processor

 This is a Python code that processes queries based on predicate logic using a knowledge base.
 It allows you to define predicates, load them into the knowledge base, and perform queries on the knowledge base.